 Just as our veterans have protected and sacrificed for this country, the skilled trades have built and sustained this country.
 Merging these two American pillars is mission critical.

 With the support of Lowe’s, AMVETS is offering scholarships of up to $5,000 to those who are enrolled in an eligible program.
-We will begin accepting applications for the Generation T Scholarship on August 3, 2020.
+Applications for the Generation T scholarship will be accepted from August 3rd through October 2nd, 2020.

 Spouse of Veteran